 - Study at private language schools while living abroad, in French (B2.2), Italian (C1), and German (B1.2)

-Within the social sciences, I have previously studied at the Sorbonne and the University of California – Irvine.
-My interest in sociolinguistics stems from observing how the various cultures in which I have lived practice language.
+My interest in sociolinguistics/linguistic anthropology stems from observing how the various cultures in which I have lived practice language.
 Studying other languages has enabled me to examine the form of English into which I was enculturated and how this has impacted worldview and choice.
-Current areas of interest include language ideologies, the performativity of language in fundamentalist groups, and science communication.
+Areas of focus include language ideologies, the performativity of language in fundamentalist groups, and science communication.

 As I move forward in my career, I hope to fuse my interests by helping create entertainment materials informed by research to help spread prosocial messages.
 I would also love to continue studies in arts therapy.